joeyagreco/leeger/README.md

 **A:**
 Yes.
-While it is not recommended that you disable this, as validation ensures the stats are calculated properly, disabling validation can be done by passing `validate=False` into any method that takes a League object.
+While it is not recommended that you disable this, as validation ensures the stats are calculated properly, disabling validation can be done by passing `validate=False` into any method that takes a League object OR any `loadLeague()` method from a League Loader.

 ## Installation